 Raters remain at the same station for the duration of the assessment.
 Candidates rotate through stations.

 Posted Schedule

-During the orientation, FDHRCTM personnel provides each Candidate with a customized copy of their individual schedule (see the On-Site Orientation, page 17).
+During the orientation, FDHRC[TM] personnel provides each Candidate with a customized copy of their individual schedule (see Arrival and Registration at the Exam on page 17)